lapikit/lapikit.dev/README.md

 ## What is Lapikit?

-Lapikit is a Svelte component library that provides a set of reusable UI components and design patterns to help developers build consistent and visually appealing web applications quickly.
-It is designed to be flexible, customizable, and easy to use.
+Lapikit is a Svelte component library that provides a set of reusable user interfaces components and design patterns to help developers build consistent and visually appealing web applications quickly.
+It’s designed to be flexible, customizable and easy to use.

 Learn more at [lapikit.dev](https://lapikit.dev) or join our community on [Discord](https://discord.gg/gn9ZGtDtK4).